 VICE: Is there a particular street in Stockholm you won't go by yourself at night?

 Ida: Not really.
 I don't feel very safe near the Central Station.
-There's more police there now, but generally a lot of stuff happens there.
+There's police there, which I don't like and generally a lot of stuff happens there.

 Have you experienced anything particularly threatening when you've been out alone at night?